-As a result of the success in this online training, the human resources department ceased inviting me to provide in-person training and orientation sessions for new employees in October 2017.
+As a result of the success in this online training, the People and Culture department ceased inviting me to provide in-person training and orientation sessions for new employees in October 2017.
 Prior to then, I regularly presented a harassment seminar at orientation sessions for new employees.

-Table 2 shows a decrease in the number of seminars and private consultations provided in the reporting period.
 In-person training and education was curtailed in 2020 to 2022 due to the COVID-19 pandemic.
-This curtailment was offset by the introduction and use of additional online training
+This curtailment was offset by the introduction and use of the University's online training which is seen as useful and positive.